 In most cases, the SOG will be further rectified to increase the methanol concentration to 85% to 90% by weight.
-Recently, there is new technology to further purify the methanol to >99.85 wt% using two stage distillation.
-The commercial grade pure methanol can be sold as a commodity or used as a chemical in the pulp mill chlorine dioxide generation process.

-6.5.9 Proper Operation Procedures
+4.4.9 Proper Operation Procedures

 The following procedures have been recently developed to reduce the possibility of steam collapse and to eliminate venting of SOG during start-up and shutdown.